uibk-uncover/KnowYourLibrary/README.md

 - `requirements.txt` = Python dependencies
 - `Dockerfile` = Docker file
-- `data/alaska`, `data/boss` = 15 example files from each dataset, to see limited results without need to get full datasets
+- `data/alaska`, `data/boss` = 15 example files from each dataset, to see limited results without need to get full datasets + 2 additional (the most and the least saturated)

 ## References